 The figure of outsourcing continues to grow in popularity in our globalized world.
 If you are not familiar with the term, outsourcing refers to the practice of hiring a third-party company to handle certain projects or particular areas of a business which have nothing to do with the economic activity of the company but more so with the day to day operation of the same; in other words, companies hire external assistance for specific tasks, the most common related to the areas of human resources, finances, technology, marketing, and publicity.

-The main advantage of outsourcing is that the client eliminates headaches, simplifies its operation and brings down expenses, since having a team to do everything in-house can become pricy and involves a great deal of resources, both human and financial.
+The main advantage of outsourcing is that the client eliminates headaches, simplifies its operation and brings down expenses, since having a team to do everything in-house can become pricy and involves a lot of resources, both human and financial.

 Types of Outsourcing:

 As I mentioned before, there are many tasks within a company that can be outsourced; and there are different types of outsourcing, you can outsource domestically to other companies in your country, which has advantages of course, but it’s a practice that doesn’t represent significant savings.
 This practice works well for accounting and financial services as well as human resources and marketing because having companies that understand the legislation and culture your company works under is important and necessary.

 There’s offshore outsourcing, which as you may have already guessed, involves hiring companies overseas; this means a client in North America hires companies in India, China, Vietnam, to mention a few alternatives, with the purpose of bringing the operational costs down considerably.
 This usually works well for companies in the manufacturing industry, for instance, because the labor costs in these countries are considerably cheaper and the quality is good.

 And finally, nearshore outsourcing, which means going for companies overseas but closer to home.
 This is an ideal practice to keep flowing communication since the time difference is manageable, the language and culture are usually easier to grasp, and travel times are generally of just a few hours.